You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 In Bucharest, for example, there are some well-rated accommodations that don’t cost too much:

-Let’s be clear, it’s obviously not the low prices of Malaysia or Indonesia, but you can still get many free nights in Romania if you’re one of the savvy travelers who take advantage of the current Marriott Bonvoy Amex Card increased welcome bonus that gives you 71,000 points (142,000 if your companion takes advantage of it too)!
+Let’s be clear, it’s obviously not the low prices of Malaysia or Indonesia, but you can still get many free nights in Romania if you’re one of the savvy travelers who take advantage of the current Marriott Bonvoy Amex Card welcome bonus that gives you 53,000 points (106,000 if your companion takes advantage of it too)!

-The Moxy Bucharest Old Town Hotel is perfectly located in the heart of the capital.
+The Moxy Bucharest Old Town hotel is perfectly located in the heart of the capital.
 We love the fun Moxy brand, one of Marriott’s 30+ brands.
+Andrew just tried it for you; he’ll share his experience soon (he loved it).

 Moxy Bucharest Old Town 5 nights 59k